javikr/Easy-Game-Center-Swift/README.md

         /*** If you want not message just delete this ligne ***/ EasyGameCenter.debugMode = true

-        /** Hidden automatique page for login to Game Center if player not login */
+        /** Hidden automatique page login of Game Center, if player not login */
         //EasyGameCenter.showLoginPage = false
     }
     /**